usamec/cntk-rs/README.md

 Build scripts are not ready yet, might not work outside of 64bit linux.

+## Building and installing

+You need to have CNTK-2.2 installed and paths to includes and library files in relevant enviroment variables (cntk activate scripts does this well).
+You also need g++-4.8 installed (because CNTK uses it to compile things).

 ## Other limitations

 Only works with single precision (f32 in Rust, float in C++) types.
 Only works with dense representations of vectors/matrices/tensors.
+Only works with ASCII strings for variable names and filenames.

 ## Roadmap